-Jatinder Gosal, Acting Chair
+Jatinder Gosal, Chair

 A non-practising solicitor with over 20 years of investing, corporate finance and legal experience.
 Jatinder currently provides independent strategic advice to companies from early stage to publicly-listed.
 Other voluntary roles have included providing legal advice at a law centre in Tower Hamlets, governor of schools in Tower Hamlets and Richmond upon Thames, and treasurer of a sports club in Wimbledon.